Rian1010/Language-Learners-App/README.md

     - Test worked rightly, as each account could only see their own added tasks
 - Tested if lessons that are added by users would appear in the lesson option list on the add tasks page
     - Test worked, as it appeared in the option list
-- Tested if removing a lesson that is added by a user would disapper from the lesson option list on the add tasks page
+- Tested if removing a lesson that is added by a user would disappear from the lesson option list on the add tasks page
     - Test worked, as it disappeared from the option list
 - Tested